MarioRomeroC/Mixclask/examples/Blackbody/readme.txt

 > star_params = 'input_data/params/BlackBody_star.dat'
 > meanIntensity_positions = 'input_data/MeanIntensity_Positions/BlackBody_positions.txt'
 Assuming that you have placed these files as told above.
-Next, you can tell the code if you are running from the beginning (iteration 0).
-This is the case, so keep 'is_iteration0 = True'.

 Now you can select in the "WavelengthOptions" dictionary your spectral resolution.
-For this test, you don't need to change these lines.
+For this test, I recommend to change 'convWavelength' from 150e3 to [5.0,150e3].
+This option tells Mixclask what are the wavelengths where we test if the result obtained in a iteration converges.
+For this case, We choose 5 nm and 150 microns because we are interested in having gas absoption and dust emission, respectively, correct.

 Finally, go to these lines:
 > # Some technical parameters
 > cloudy_path = '/path/to/your/cloudy/exe'